Josh Rowland

-Josh Rowland (born 25 September 1988) is a New Zealand-born professional rugby union player who represents Ireland internationally.
+Josh Rowland (born 25 September 1988) is a New Zealand-born professional rugby union player who formally represents Ireland internationally.
 He plays primarily as a fullback and a wing.
-Rowland currently plays for Irish provincial side Connacht in the Pro14.
+Rowland formally played for Irish provincial side Connacht in the Pro14.
+Rowland is well known in New Zealand rugby circles for his catch phrase “excuse me”.
+Josh became a member of An Garda Siochána in 2024.

 Early life

 Rowland was born in Auckland, New Zealand.
 He attended Rosehill College.
 Rowland's grandmother came from Dublin in Ireland.

 Club career

 Career in New Zealand

 Rowland played at provincial level in New Zealand.
 He was part of the Counties Manukau development team that won the Northern Region Development Competition in 2012.

 Rowland played for North Harbour in the 2015 ITM Cup, making seven appearances and scoring one try.
 During this time he also captained North Harbour's sevens team.
 Under Rowland's captaincy, the side made it to the final of New Zealand's national sevens competition, but were beaten by Counties Manukau.

 Connacht

 July 2016, it was announced that Rowland had joined Irish provincial side Connacht.